 Near Ricketts Glen waterfalls, Worlds End State Park and Frances Slocum and numerous state parks and gamelands

-Nearby hunting (no hunting on property), summer and winter sports
+Nearby hunting (no hunting on property), skiing, snowmobiling etc

 Incredibly scenic area

-Only 4 hours from New York City, Washington DC and Philadelphia, 2 hours from Hershey and 3 hours from Lancaster
+Only 4 hours from New York City, 5 from Washington DC, 3 from Philadelphia and Lancaster, 2 hours from Hershey

 How to get here:

 Closest airport is Wilkes-Barre 45 minutes away, which serves several major airlines

 No public local transportation.
 4WD or AWD necessary in winter.

 - camp with an outdoor hot shower and portable toilet